modofunjs/modofun/README.md

 }
 ```

 Note: Because of this, some middleware might not work properly when running in AWS Lambda.
+If you find middleware that you'd like to use, but that is not compatible with Modofun, please [report it](https://github.com/modofunjs/modofun/issues/new) on GitHub.

 # Installation